-Ofsetting a financial asset and a financial liability (IAS 32.42).
+Offsetting a financial asset with a financial liability (IAS 32.42).
 TIE Kinetix NV adopts IAS 32.42 and only offsets a financial asset with a financial liability when TIE Kinetix has the legal right to such an offset and when TIE Kinetix intends to settle on a net basis or realise the asset and settle the liability simultaneously.
-Deferred tax assets and liabilities are offset if there is a legally enforceable right to offset current tax liabilities and assets, and they relate to income taxes levied by the same tax authority on the same taxable entity, or on different taxable entities which intend either to settle current tax liabilities and assets on a net basis or to realise the assets and settle the liabilities simultaneously.
+Deferred tax assets and liabilities are offset if there is a legally enforceable right to offset current tax liabilities and assets, and they relate to income taxes levied by the same tax authority on the same taxable entity, or on different tax liabilities and assets on a net basis or to realise the assets and settle the liabilities simultaneously.

 Intangible Fixed Assets